 Up was co-founded by Dominic Pym and Grant Thomas under a Melbourne based tech development company called Ferocia.
 Partnering with Bendigo Bank and Adelaide Banks for their financial licences, as well as Google for their cloud based system, Ferocia developed the Up platform in 2017/18 and begun offering banking services through the Up mobile application in 2018.

-The team behind Ferocia know a thing or two about devloping mobile banking applications, since they were the ones who previously designed Bendigo and Adelaide Banks mobile banking applications – making them ideal business partners to work with.
+The team behind Ferocia knows a thing or two about developing mobile banking applications since they were the ones who previously designed Bendigo and Adelaide Banks’s mobile banking applications – making them ideal business partners to work with.

-Up offer basic bank account services with debit card transaction services through MasterCard, have great customer service, innovative features like Apple and Google pay samsung pay, Round up and expense tracking.
+Up offers basic bank account services with debit card transaction services through MasterCard, great customer service, and innovative features like Apple and Google Pay, Samsung pay, Round Up, and expense tracking.
 Users over 16 can sign up and be using Up in under 5 minutes by downloading the app and providing very basic identification.
-With over 500,000 active users, Up has been a revolution for online banking, as younger people flock to it for its simplicity, value, features and good support team.
+With now over 800,000 active users, Up has been a revolution for online banking, as younger people flock to it for its simplicity, value, features and good support team.

 UP Accounts